syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 #### Chart Details

-Number of Y values per point – 2.
+Number of Y values per point - 2.

 Number of Series - One.

-Cannot be Combined with - Pie, Bar.
+Cannot be combined with - Pie, Bar.

 Point and Figure series can be added to the chart using the following code.